 The following is an example of the directory structure:

-- The mytheme.css is usually compiled from the less files which are in the less directory.
+- The mytheme.css is usually compiled from the SCSS files which are in the SCSS directory.

 - The custom.css file contents override and complete mytheme.css.
 This is the place for hand-made CSS changes.

 - This is the place to store fonts to be used by the theme in cases when web fonts aren't used.

 - This is the place for a specific icon font set to be used by the theme.

 - This is the place to store theme-related images for backgrounds and other purposes.